 Furthermore, it was a small space!
 Even for just two people, it was a very tiny space.
 If one of us stood up, the other one of us had to sit down.
 So, we began to dislike our little “cramper”!
 Each time we went camping, we visited RV Dealerships, dreaming of a day when we could afford to buy a truck and a Pull-behind trailer.

 Finally, one day in 2015, while browsing at an RV dealership, we happened to see an attractive, old Class C Motorhome.
 The salesman asked us if we wanted them to run some numbers.
 In case you do not know what that means, in salesman vocab, it means, “Can I talk you into buying this thing!”
 Out of curiosity, we said yes.
 The salesman showed us that the motorhome was only 100 dollars more a month than our Pop-up camper, and we did not have to buy a truck for towing purposes if we purchased it.
-So, with the quick stroke of a pen on the purchase agreement, we became the proud owners a 2003 Thor Four Winds motorhome.
+So, with the quick stroke of a pen on the purchase agreement, we became the proud owners of a 2003 Thor Four Winds motorhome.

 Our Class C suited our needs.
 We took two cross-country trips in her, as well as numerous weekend trips.
 She was great, but she was old.
 Honestly, she was great as a weekend recreational vehicle.
 But, at the age of 50+, we had started to think about what we wanted for our retirement years.
 Ultimately, we wanted to travel.
 In our minds, an 18-year-old motorhome worked well for short trips, but we wondered if she could withstand a cross-country lifestyle.
 Also, the old girl was starting to leak.
 After much thought, we did not think the Class C could be reliable as a full-time home, and thus our search began again.

 Our old Class C motorhome helped us to understand what we wanted in a newer RV.
-We wanted a residential refrigerator, wardrobe closet instead of shirt closets, more under-belly storage, comfortable couch and dinette, a drop-down bed over the cab, and cab seats that turn to become part of the living room.
+We wanted a residential refrigerator, wardrobe closet instead of shirt closets, more under-belly storage, a comfortable couch and dinette, a drop-down bed over the cab, and cab seats that turn to become part of the living room.

-Even so, we spent over a year looking and weighing the pros and cons of different floor plans, designs, and types of RVs.
+Even so, we spent over a year looking at and weighing the pros and cons of different floor plans, designs, and types of RVs.
 We looked at pull-behind trailers, 5th wheels, and Motorhomes.
 Even though we loved the space a fifth wheel had to offer, we liked the convenience of Motorhome life better.
 We looked at several models.
 Finally, in 2019, we bought our Bounder.

 After a couple years of weekend trips and vacations, we found that we spent more and more time in our motorhome.
 In 2020 we retired, and this year we have started taking longer trips in our motorhome.
 We totally love our home on wheels.